Easter Dinner – 76: Thyme-Honey Glazed Ham and 77: Lemon Mousse Parfaits

 I decided I wanted to make a ham for Easter dinner.
 We don’t really do anything for Easter, but I thought it would be fun to make a sit-down meal.

 I bought a ham and decided to make a Thyme-Honey Glaze to go on it, rather than all the mustard-based glazes I saw.
 I didn’t use the ham-baking directions in the recipe, though.
-Rather, I set the oven at 325F, stuck my meat thermometer in it, covered it in foil, and baked for a while.
+Rather, I set the oven at 325F, stuck my probe thermometer in it, covered it in foil, and baked for a while.
 At some point (whenever I estimated I had one hour of cooking time left), I put glaze on it, and then after 30 minutes longer, I put glaze on it again.

 I forgot to make the glaze until the ham had been in the oven for a while, so the glaze didn’t really get a chance to cool down before I used it.
 I was skeptical once I read that I would have to boil down a quarter cup of cider vinegar.
 I don’t like vinegar, and boiling it seemed like the perfect way to smell it more.
 My windows were open, though, and this wasn’t as bad as I thought it would be.
 I added the butter and thyme to the vinegar reduction separately, along with honey and the Worchestershire sauce.
 I brought this up to a simmer briefly to melt the butter and mix in the honey.
 This worked well enough, but like I said, I didn’t leave it enough time to cool down.